 The batch of cheese made with regular ultra-pasteurized cream turned out almost identical to the next batch I made with the non-ultra-pasteurized cream I found at Whole Foods.
 The only difference I could tell was that the ultra-pasteurized cream resulted in a lightly softer end product.
 So make what you will of that.
 Common wisdom says to use non ultra-pasteurized cream.

-- 2 cups heavy cream (non-ultra-pasteurized is preferable)
+- 2 cups heavy cream non-ultra-pasteurized is preferable

 - 1-2 Tbsp fresh squeezed lemon juice

-- Pour the cream into a small heavy bottomed pot and heat on medium until it reaches 190 degrees on a candy thermometer.
+- Pour the cream into a small heavy bottomed pot and heat on medium until it reaches 190 degrees F on a candy thermometer.
 Heat the cream gently so it doesn't scorch.

 - Add the lemon juice, and keep the cream at 190F for another 5 minutes, stirring gently.
 I found it easiest to keep moving the pot on and off the flame to maintain the temperature.
 The cream will thicken and coat the back of the spoon.